timswiggers/parallelismdistribution-p2psystem/readme.txt

 Performance:

 - Hashing
-    Try to reuse MessageDigest instance as much as possible by resetting existing ones
+    Try to reuse MessageDigest instance as much as possible by resetting existing ones.

 Future improvements:

 -   Separate client and vault in separate processes.
 (Client does not have interaction with own vault anyway) The vault should be accessible at all times when machine is running.
 (Run as a background process)
+-   Further try to reuse the MessageDigest instances.